At what temperature should my cheese be stored?

 Yes, it is made with Land O Lakes® Butter.

-What are some common ingredients in your kitchen that can be added to Land O Lakes® Butter Sauce Base to make a terrific sauce?
+What are some common ingredients in your kitchen that I can add to Land O Lakes® Butter Sauce Base for a terrific sauce?

 Butter Sauce Base can be enhanced by adding any fresh or dried herb or spice, any condiments (ketchup, mustard, honey, steak sauce, sriracha, etc.), fresh fruit (whole fruit, juice, or zest), jams or jellies, wine and liquor, and more.